Dynamical convexity and elliptic periodic orbits for Reeb flows: Proofs of the applications

 \subsection{Proof of Theorem \ref{thm:elliptic geodesic S^n}}

-By Theorem \ref{thm:elliptic geodesic S^2}, we can assume that $n>1$.
-As in the previous sections, given a closed geodesic $\ga$ of $F$ on $SS^{n+1}$ there are two trivializations of the contact structure $\xi$ over $\ga$: the trivialization $\Psi$ induced by a trivialization over a fiber of $S^1 \to SS^{n+1} \to G^+_2(\R^{n+2})$ over $p \in G^+_2(\R^{n+2})$ given by a constant symplectic frame of $T_pG^+_2(\R^{n+2})$ and the trivialization $\Phi$ (unique up to homotopy) that sends the intersection of the vertical distribution of $TTS^{n+1}$ with $\xi$ to a fixed Lagrangian subspace in $\R^{2n}$ (note that $S^{n+1}$ is orientable).
-A computation shows that the indexes of $\ga$ with respect to these trivializations are related by the equation

-Moreover, $\czl(\ga;\Phi)$ coincides with the Morse index of $\ga$, see \cite{CF, Lon02, Web}.
-Thus, we have to show that if $\frac{9}{4}(r/(r+1))^2 < K \leq 1$ then $F$ has an elliptic closed geodesic $\ga$ such that $\czl(\ga;\Psi) = -n$.
+By Theorem \ref{thm:elliptic geodesic S^2}, we can suppose that $n>1$.
+The Morse index of the simple closed geodesic of the round metric on $S^{n+1}$ is $n$.
+Therefore, by the discussion in Section \ref{sec:trivializations}, we have to show that if $\frac{9}{4}(r/(r+1))^2 < K \leq 1$ then $F$ has an elliptic closed geodesic $\ga$ such that $\czl(\ga;\Psi) = -n$.
 The case that the pinching condition is not strict can be dealt with using a perturbation argument as in the previous sections.